Grate-Oracle-Lewot/GrateCrystal/README.md

 - All Kanto Gym Leaders give out TMs when defeated (some of these could already be bought or found earlier, but hey, it's something)
 - No more swarm encounters
 - No more badge boosts (stat-based or type-based)
-- Flame Wheel and Sacred Fire no longer thaw a Frozen user (had to get rid of it for space)
 - Changes to some overworld sprites and palettes, either for accuracy or to make important NPCs stand out more
 - Lt.
 Surge's trashcan puzzle restored and modified, Blaine's cave Gym expanded, smashable rocks added to Brock's Gym, and a quick exit warp added to Sabrina's Gym
 - The Marshbadge and Soulbadge have their names and designs swapped